day8/re-frame/docs/The-ref-frame-logo.md

 Great, unexplained works encourage fan theories, and the re-frame <br>
 logo is no exception.

-One noisy group think @martinklepsch simply wanted to <br>
+One noisy group thinks @martinklepsch simply wanted to <br>
 `Put the 'f' back into infinity`.
 They have t-shirts.

 Another group speculates that he created the logo as a bifarious  <br>